philwhiles/frettler/README.md

 The database currently only contains limited chords for guitar, six string, standard tuning.
-If you currently choose and instrument other than 'guitar' or use the '--strings' argument, frettler will politely exit, as it will not have a chord definition for that instrument/tuning combination.
+If you currently choose an instrument other than 'guitar' or use the '--strings' argument, frettler will politely exit, as it will not have a chord definition for that instrument/tuning combination.
+Until you email it to me and I add it to Frettler for you!

 The 'chord' feature is new, and over time I would like to build up the data in the database such that it can display chord fingerings for a wider selection of guitar chords, but also chords for other instruments, and with different tunings.